Mariners vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 55.1% of the games this season when they were favored on the moneyline (43-35).
+- The Mariners have compiled a 44-35 record in games they were favored on the moneyline (winning 55.7% of those games).

-- Seattle has gone 10-3 when playing as moneyline favorites with odds of -200 or shorter (76.9% winning percentage).
+- When playing as moneyline favorites with odds of -210 or shorter, Seattle has a 10-2 record (winning 83.3% of its games).

-- The implied moneyline probablility for this matchup gives the Mariners a 66.7% chance to win.
+- The implied moneyline probablility in this matchup gives the Mariners a 67.7% chance to win.

-- In the 119 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 58 times (58-57-4).
+- Seattle has had an over/under set by oddsmakers 120 times, and have combined with opponents to go over the total in 59 of those games (59-57-4).

+- The Mariners have covered only 28.6% of their games this season, going 4-10-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!